Runtime governance above control, below intelligence.

 Brings embedded automotive and industrial autonomy under a unified EU cybersecurity baseline.

-Embedded AI systems shipped before August 2026 lose the legacy carve-out.
+Original 2 Aug 2027 deadline deferred to 2 Aug 2028 by the Omnibus VII provisional agreement (May 2026).
+Embedded AI systems lose the legacy carve-out on this date.
 Evidence-grade governance across the in-service fleet becomes mandatory.

 Effective Jul 01, 2024